ADGEfficiency/dsr-rl/notes/markdown/7_practical_concerns.md

 - `sess.run()` can have a large overhead.
 Try to group session calls
 - use the `allow_growth` option to avoid TF reserving memory it doesn't need
 - don't get addicted to TensorBoard - let your expts run!

+## Reward engineering

+Important for any optimization system!

+> Be careful what you wish for, you might just get it - Nick Bostrom